30 Hilarious Made Up Words You’ll Want to Start Using

 (‘blaym-stohr-ming)n.—The act of attempting to identify the person who is most at fault for a plan’s failure.

 (‘kahr-kuh-lep-see) n.—The tendency to fall asleep as soon as the car starts moving.
-These are the funniest words in the English language, according to science.

 (‘sel-fish) n.—Someone who talks on the phone to the exclusion of those he or she is with.